mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/modules/README.md

 #### Infrastructure

 The "grown up" way to think about infrastructure is that they are generic functions, classes, and objects that help set up non-domain-related functionality.
-Good examples of this include repositories, very generic utility functions, Lambda event handlers (the outer layer), and anything else that has no (or very little) unique value in the specific context.
+Good examples of this include Repositories, very generic utility functions, Lambda event handlers (the outer layer), and anything else that has no (or very little) unique value in the specific context.

 I've been totally happy with not using Clean Architecture's "frameworks and drivers" nomenclature here but keeping it very flat and simple instead.
 Those terms didn't really stick with me or become communicated very well.
 It's fine that frameworks and drivers are _part_ of the infrastructure, but I've personally abandoned packaging under that name.